Attraction of the Week: Smithsonian National Zoo

 Big Beautiful Cats

-After the pandas, the Big Cats exhibit is the next best part about visiting the Smithsonian Zoo.
+After the pandas, the Big Cats exhibit is the next best part about visiting The Smithsonian Zoo.
 Lions and tigers are such awe-inspiring animals, and a highlight of any visit to a zoo is seeing these magnificent cats up close.
-We were lucky enough to hear the lion roaring early in the morning!
+We were lucky enough to hear a lion roaring early in the morning!
 On hot days, you may have the rare opportunity to see the cats take a dip in the water!

 Cheetah Conservation Station

-To encourage the cheetahs to hunt as they would in the wild, zookeepers hide food throughout the exhibit.
+To encourage the cheetahs to hunt as they naturally would in the wild, zookeepers hide food throughout the exhibit.
 This also keeps the cheetahs moving around, ensuring they get plenty of exercise.